PERU VACATION PACKAGES FAQs

 Peruvian food is often referred to as Criolla or Creole food because of the blend of Spanish, Asian, Incan, and other European cuisine influences that are integrated into their cooking.
 Ingredients are based heavily on potatoes, beans, rice, beef, eggs, lamb, fish, corn, chicken, and especially the Aji, or chili.

 Ceviche.
 It's Peru's national dish, the best versions of this marinated fish dish are in Lima and it's the freshest, tastiest and healthiest dish you will ever have.
+Enjoy the best of Peruvian traditional cuisines as part of our Peru Vacation Package.

 What Are The Most Popular Beaches In Peru?